NOTE: All PPL Locations will be closed both Tuesday & Wednesday, December 24 & 25 for Christmas. Visit us online »

 In 2018, award-winning documentarian and photographer, David Wright, traveled to Kandapara with PWH.
 This exhibit represents a selection of the images he captured when he was “invited in” to the brothel.

-Presented by The Bakery Photographic Collective
+25th Anniversary of The Bakery Photographic Collective

 Celebrate this milestone with us, as we honor the essence of storytelling through the lens, marking 25 years of preserving memories, emotions, and the beauty of the world around us.
 Join us for an immersive experience that transcends time and invites you to relive, reminisce, and revel in the power of photography and community.